 Why is ezekiel bread healthy?
 Compared to breads that don’t contain sprouted grains, Ezekiel bread nutrition includes more protein, fiber, and absorbable vitamins and minerals.
 It also contains less harmful antinutrients, like phytic acid, and may even be less concentrated with gluten.

 What Is Ezekiel Bread?

-Ezekiel bread is a type of sprouted grain bread based on a section of the Bible, making it one of the top 10 Bible foods.
-According to its maker, “Ezekiel 4:9 products are crafted in the likeness of the Holy Scripture verse Ezekiel 4:9 to ensure unrivaled honest nutrition and pure, delicious flavors.”
-(1) What does the Bible say about Ezekiel bread?
-Ezekiel 4:9® Sprouted Grain Bread is inspired by the Holy Scripture verse: “Take also unto thee wheat, and barley, and beans, and lentils, and millet, and spelt, and put them in one vessel, and make bread of it…” (2)
+Ezekiel bread is a type of sprouted grain bread.
+It get’s its name from a recipe that is based on a section of the Bible, making it a top 10 Bible food.
+According to one maker, Food For Life, “Ezekiel 4:9 products are crafted in the likeness of the Holy Scripture verse Ezekiel 4:9 to ensure unrivaled honest nutrition and pure, delicious flavors.”

-Ezekiel bread is made with the following ingredients: organic sprouted wheat, filtered water, organic malted barley, organic sprouted rye, organic sprouted barley, organic sprouted oats, organic sprouted millet, organic sprouted corn, organic sprouted brown rice, fresh yeast, organic wheat gluten and sea salt.
+Ezekiel bread ingredients typically include the following: organic sprouted wheat, filtered water, organic malted barley, organic sprouted rye, organic sprouted barley, organic sprouted oats, organic sprouted millet, organic sprouted corn, organic sprouted brown rice, fresh yeast, organic wheat gluten and sea salt.

 Is Ezekiel Bread Gluten-Free?

 Gluten-free diets are a big trend nowadays, and gluten-free products are springing up all over supermarket shelves.
 But Ezekiel bread is not gluten-free because it’s typically made using sprouted ancient wheat grains, barley and rye, all of which contain the protein gluten.